1Coombs Research Analytics

 Preliminary studies analyzing parent feedback of Bare® Air-Free found that 60% of parents reported a reduction of air in the infant’s milk, and qualitative findings indicated improvement in acid reflux symptoms.
 In light of this overwhelming feedback from parents, we felt it was our responsibility to investigate this phenomenon, by conducting a clinical study to determine if there is, in fact, a link between the use of Bare® Air-Free and the reduction of acid reflux in babies through the design of an experiment.
 We also aimed to quantify this effect size through the use of an empirically valid measure of GER in babies.

-The Infant Gastroesophageal Reflux Questionnaire Revised (I-GERQ-R) is 14-item caregiver report questionnaire using a likert scale to quantify the degree of feeding discomfort the infant or child is currently experiencing.
-The I-GER-Q is an empirically validated measure of GERD in babies, and has been regularly used for evaluative purposes in clinical trials.
+The Infant Gastroesophageal Reflux Questionnaire-Revised (I-GERQ-R) is a 14-item caregiver report questionnaire using a Likert scale to quantify the degree of feeding discomfort the infant or child is currently experiencing.
+The I-GER-Q is an empirically validated measure of GERD in babies and has been regularly used for evaluative purposes in clinical trials.
 The clinical cut off score for GERD on the I-GERQ-R is 16.
-The I-GER-Q has demonstrated a strong internal consistency reliability (0.87), and test-retest reliability (0.85), as well as adequate construct validity.
-Demographic information such as age, gender, preferred method of feeding, etc. was also collected.
+The I-GER-Q has demonstrated strong internal consistency reliability (0.87), and test-retest reliability (0.85), as well as adequate construct validity.
+Demographic information such as age, gender, a preferred method of feeding, etc. was also collected.

 A total of (N = 122) participants were recruited for the study.
 At baseline, the overall sample had 56 female babies and 66 male babies, with ages ranging from 0-18 months, and a median age of 0-3 months (75%).
 Approximately 99% of caregivers reported being mothers.
 The GERD group had a total of (n = 68) participants, while the control group had a total of (n = 54).